How to play Pokémon TCG Pocket?

 The field is composed of :

 • A deck, made of 20 cards.
-You can only play up to x cards of the same name.
+You can only play up to two cards of the same name.

 • An Active spot.
 Your Active Pokémon sits there.
 The Active Pokémon is the only Pokémon that can attack.